robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

 ```
 Change:
-    github-mick to github-<your handle> that you created above
+    github-mick to github-<your initials> that you created above
     mickeymouse-gmail to <your github account name>

 git clone github-mick:mickeymouse-gmail/myProject.git